 Energy related investments and fossil fuels

-The University’s charitable endowment supports one of the University’s founding objectives, to sustain academic freedom.
+The Oxford Endowment Fund is designed for the perpetuity endowment of charitable investors.
+For the University of Oxford, the endowment supports one of its founding objectives, to sustain academic freedom.
 The large majority of scholarships and many research posts are funded in full or partially from the endowment.
-A diversified pool of assets gives the endowment the best chance in achieving an investment return to provide an income for both beneficiaries today, and for future generations.
+A diversified pool of assets gives the best chance of achieving an investment return to provide an income both for beneficiaries today, and for future generations.

 Lower energy investments compared to other investors

-OUem is a member of the IIGCC, a group of institutional investors focused on climate change.
+OUem is a member of the CDP (Carbon Disclosure Project) and the IIGCC, a group of institutional investors focused on climate change.